blitz305/blitz305/README.md

 > “The world is cruel, but I'm trying to be better.”

 ### 💬 Fun Fact
-When I’m not debugging R scripts, I’m probably debugging my coffee ratio.
+> "When I’m not debugging R scripts, I’m probably debugging my coffee ratio."

 ---